Enums in OpenAPI

 Open Enums

 OpenAPI 3.x currently does not natively support the description open enums directly.
-However, check to see if your tooling supports x-
+However, check if your tooling supports x-

 extension attributes.
 For example, the Speakeasy extension x-speakeasy-unknown-values

-allows you to define an enum with additional values beyond those listed.
+lets you define an enum with additional values beyond those listed.

 Examples